-An employee wishing to file a complaint or request a review of a decision involving the promotion of another employee must file a complaint or request for review directly with his/her department director and provide a copy to the Director of Administrative Services Assistant City Manager within five (5) days of the effective date of the promotion, or he/she shall forfeit any and all rights of grievance, appeal or review under this or any other policy provision of the City.
+An employee wishing to file a complaint or request a review of a decision involving the promotion of another employee must file a complaint or request for review directly with his/her department Department director Director and provide a copy to the Director of Administrative Services Assistant City Manager within five (5) days of the effective date of the promotion, or he/she shall forfeit any and all rights of grievance, appeal or review under this or any other policy provision of the City.

-07.040 Employee Recognition and Performance Incentive Program and routine call of duty.
+07.040 Employee Recognition and Performance Incentive Program and should only be used to incentivize behavior that goes above and beyond an employee's regular and routine call of duty.
 The Department Director will submit documentation to the Assistant City Manager for approval of this incentive.
 This incentive can be given any time of year, and is not linked to the annual performance evaluation.
-At the discretion of the City Manager, a recognition or incentive can be given as a one time monetary bonus or as percentage increase in salary.
+At the discretion of the City Manager, a recognition or incentive can be given as a one-time monetary bonus or as percentage increase in salary.
 Rewards may include in-kind gift cards, tickets to an event, sky miles, etc.

 Annually based on budget availability and approval of the city council, the city may allocate a sum of money to fund an employee recognition and performance incentive program to reward staff behavior on a more frequent or instant basis.
-These funds are based on availability of the budget, and should only be used to incentivize behavior that goes above and beyond an employee's regular
+These funds are based on availability of the budget,